gletort/PhysiBoSS/README.md

 It requires moderatly recent version of C++ (at least c++11) and OpenMP support.
 Compilation of MaBoSS library requires `flex` and `bison` library, usually already present (and can be easily installed on e.g. Linux ubuntu with `sudo apt-get install bison flex`).

 To install it on Linux system, from a Terminal:
 Clone the repository on your local machine, and go inside the main directory.
-Install and compile  MaBoSS, by going into the MaBoSS directory and type 'make'.
-Or directly type 'make maboss' in the main PhysiBoSS directory.
-Then type 'make' in the main directory to compile everything.
+Type `make install`, which will install and compile MaBoSS then PhysiBoSS.
 The executables will be created in the 'bin' directory if all goes well.
 It can be compiled in 'Debug', 'Release' or 'Proliling' modes, to set in the 'Makefile' file.
 Default is 'Release' mode (fastest).
 You might also have to change your c++ compiler in the Makefile according to your operating system.